Richard Hale is a published author who enjoys writing on business, health, sports, culture, traveling, technology, and symbolism.

 Before Amazon's FBA, fulfillment was anything but predictable, and this wasn't good news for sellers.
 It's nearly impossible to have control over your business and fulfillment if you don't know how much shipping is going to cost.
 It was Amazon that forced the pricing models for 3PLs (3rd Party Logistics), focusing on a simple catch-all rate.

 Can you imagine being a seller and not knowing how much your shipping is going to cost?
 Each additional penny is taking away from your profit margin.
-Depending on the company, you may have receiving fees, storage fees, handling fees or shipping fees.
-Due to this, profits were near impossible to predict.
+Depending on the company, you may have receiving fees, storage fees, handling fees, or shipping fees.
+Due to this, profits were nearly impossible to predict.

 The Prime Shipping Model

 If you haven't heard about Amazon Prime, where in the world have you been hiding?
-Just kidding, Prime is an Amazon Membership where you can get your Amazon shipments in just 2 days.
+Just kidding.
+Prime is an Amazon Membership where you can get your Amazon shipments in just two days.

 How well is being perceived?
 Prime has 100 million users that absolutely love the service.
-On top of that, there's numerous companies that are trying to copy the Prime model, getting their orders to customers in 2 days.
+On top of that, there are numerous companies that are trying to copy the Prime model, getting their orders to customers in two days.

 Todd is the CEO of Thill Inc., an order fulfillment company that's been in operation since 1959.
 Thill is one of the top 3PL companies in the United States.
 He explains why Amazon's Prime has been so successful and what that means for the industry.

-"It's really simple, do you want your order in a week or two, or do you want it in 2 days," Todd explained.
-"Before Prime, you'd have to pay a high shipping cost if you wanted a product shipped in 2 days.
+"It's really simple, do you want your order in a week or two, or do you want it in two days," Todd explained.
+"Before Prime, you'd have to pay a high shipping cost if you wanted a product shipped in two days.
 Now, all you need is a Prime Membership.
 Thanks to Prime, we're now seeing many companies model Amazon's Prime Membership."

 While most companies will never be able to compete with Amazon, eBay is one company that can. eBay’s new Guaranteed Delivery option (eGD) is a big initiative that eBay is employing to directly compete with Amazon’s Prime program.